schlosser/DropboxScripts/README.md

 Dropbox Scripts
 ===============

-Scripts that seek to simply Dropbox user experience, with a focus on photo organization for use with [Dropbox Camera Upload][1].
+Scripts that seek to simpilfy the Dropbox user experience, with a focus on photo organization for use with [Dropbox Camera Upload][1].

 I use these scripts in conjunction with my [Food Journal WordPress Post Generator][2].